patching...

 Michael Lynch served as the facilities director for White Plains Public Schools for 18 years.

-The Board of Education approved the appointment of Michael Lynch Tuesday night as the district's new director of facilities and operations, six weeks after his predecessor resigned on charges that he stole from a former employer.
+The Board of Education approved the appointment of Michael Lynch Tuesday night as the district's new director of facilities and operations, six weeks after his predecessor resigned on .

 Lynch will begin working for the district on Oct.
 3.